-Kuta Beach is the point zero of Bali travel spot.
+Kuta Beach is point zero of Bali’s travel spot.
 It’s where tourists, especially first-timers.
 Visit firstly before exploring any other places in Bali.
 Its shorelines stretch for miles left and right.
 The sunset at Kuta Beach is considered classic.
 Day and night, Kuta beach is never short of visitors.

 It’s hard to believe that at one point Kuta beach was a humble fishing village.
 Commercial tourism in Kuta starts around the 70s.
 A small local market from that era is now replaced with bars, nightclubs, and mega shopping malls.
 The village is now resorts and hotels.
 Kuta has sure come a long way.

 Many tourists develop some kind of mixed love-hate feeling when visiting Kuta Beach.
 Some detest the over-development, lamenting over the loss of Bali’s authenticity.
 Or the fact that Kuta beach collects too much trash.

 Others fall in love with its vibrant and lively party scene.
 Nonetheless, Kuta Beach is still a must-visit for at least once in a lifetime.
 Kuta is where all begin.

 Surfing in Kuta Beach

 Although at times tides at Kuta Beach can be strong.
 The wave here is quite accommodating for beginners and intermediate surfers.
 Get a surfing lesson from many of the local instructors here.

 Even if visitors have never touched a surfing board before.
 A session costs Rp100.000 for an hour and a half.
 By the end of the course.
 Even a beginner will be able to at least stand on the surfboard.

 Sunbath and Hawkers Experience

 Rent a beach chair or lay a mat on the sand, whichever is okay.
 30 minutes to an hour lounging under the Kuta sun is enough to get that ideal golden tan.
 Do not forget to grab a cold Bintang beer as a sunbath companion.
-While lying on the sun, why not try some services offered by the hawkers?
+While lying in the sun, why not try some services offered by the hawkers?

-For example, let a hawker braids visitors dreadlocks just with a small fee.
+For example, let a hawker braids visitors’ dreadlocks just for a small fee.
 Release that travel fatigue by having a massage from the old ladies here – they know how to do deep tissue massage.